-Unfortunately, the picture wasn’t Photoshopped and Logar’s problems were real, however unbelievable.
-As Pet Helpers put it in the comments section of the post, “I can assure you that we have more important things to do than Photoshop photos to post.
-Photoshop doesn’t cause a temperature or need IVs, antibiotics or steriods.”
+Unfortunately, the picture wasn’t PhotoShopped, and Logar’s problems were real, however unbelievable.
+As Pet Helpers put it in the comments section of the post, “I can assure you that we have more important things to do than PhotoShop photos to post.
+PhotoShop doesn’t cause a temperature or need IVs, antibiotics, or steroids.”

 Pet Helpers said that Logar (the name they gave him when they took him in) was bitten by a snake, “likely a Copperhead,” though they never confirmed what exactly it was.
-One thing they mentioned in their first update was that the blown-up face was really just an allergic reaction to the bite and that it was much worse than it looked.
+They mentioned in their first update that the swollen head was really just an allergic reaction to the bite and that it was much worse than it looked.
 They were confident that he would be “quickly healed.”
-Logar was immediately put on high doses of antibiotics, steroids, and fluids in an effort to cool down his insanely high 104.5 degree body temperature.
+Logar was immediately put on high doses of antibiotics, steroids, and fluids to cool down his insanely high 104.5-degree body temperature.

-Pretty soon, Logar was looking much better as his face started to “un-swell” (if that’s a word).
+Soon, Logar looked much better as his face started to “un-swell” (if that’s a word).
 He started to look like a more normal dog: